Towards precision cosmology with Voids x CMB correlations (I): Roman-Agora mock catalogs and pipeline validation: Results

-The $NMb_{\rm env}$ method, as previously shown, only yields meaningful analogs when the galaxy bias in the mock catalog is similar to that of the reference catalog.
-If the bias differs, the same value of $b_{\rm env}$ can correspond to very different underlying environments, making the matching impossible.
-For instance, if the raw reference catalog is formed by a mass-selected sample of all type galaxies, as the results suggest, a low value of $b_{env}$ may correspond to a void while for a random-selected sample, the same value of $b_{\rm env}$ could be found in a moderately dense filament, since the underlying dark matter distribution is sampled more uniformly in this latter case.
+The $NMb_{\rm env}$ family, as previously shown, only yields meaningful analogs when the galaxy bias in the \textsc{Agora} input files is similar to that of the reference catalog.
+If the bias differs, the same value of $b_{\rm env}$ can correspond to very different underlying environments, making the pairing unreliable.
+For instance, if the raw reference catalog is formed by a mass-selected sample of all type galaxies (M-all), as the results suggest, a low value of $b_{env}$ may correspond to a moderately dense filament while for a random-selected sample (R-all), the same value of $b_{\rm env}$ could be found in a void, since the underlying dark matter distribution is sampled more uniformly in this latter case.

-Still under the $NMb_{\rm env}$ method, the ELG samples (either randomly or mass-selected) show a different behavior with respect the reference catalog, and a very similar behavior between them.
-Their effective bias seems to be lower than that of the reference catalog, the monopole is shallower for 2D and 3D voids, and the quadrupole is less distorted suggesting a less elongated void in redshift space.
+Still within the $NMb_{\rm env}$ family, the ELG samples (either randomly or mass-selected) show a different behavior with respect the reference catalog, and a very similar behavior between them.
+Their effective bias seems to be lower than that of the reference catalog, the monopole is shallower for 2D and 3D voids, and the quadrupole is less distorted suggesting shallower and less elongated voids in redshift space.

-Another important takeaway, that we can see in this mock type, is that similar galaxy clustering (i.e. similar $C_\ell$ power spectrum) does not guarantee similar void statistics.
-For example, the R-all sample have a power spectrum close to the M-all sample (and consequently to the reference case), but its voids differ significantly in size and density profile.
-This finding highlights that void statistics provide independent and sensitive information about how galaxies populate the cosmic web, beyond what is captured by the matter power spectrum which can be a powerful test for analyzing the accuracy of mock catalogs.
+Another important takeaway, that we can see in this mock family, is that similar galaxy clustering (i.e. similar $C_\ell$ power spectrum) does not guarantee similar void statistics.
+For instance, while the R-all sample exhibits a similar power spectrum to that of the M-all sample (and consequently to the reference case), its 3D voids differ significantly in size and density profile.
+This finding highlights that void statistics provide independent and sensitive information about how galaxies populate the cosmic web, beyond what is captured by the matter power spectrum, offering a powerful test for analyzing the accuracy of mock catalogs.

-For the $NM$ and $NMb_{\rm ELGs}$ cases, all galaxy bias selections give consistent one- and two-point statistics, showing that the \emph{analog matching} method can effectively remove the initial bias in \textsc{Agora} files when the same physical parameters are matched for both \textsc{Agora} and the reference catalog.
+For the $NM$ and $NMb_{\rm ELGs}$ families, all galaxy bias selections give consistent one- and two-point statistics, showing that the \emph{analog matching} method can effectively remove the initial bias in the input files when the same physical parameters are matched for both \textsc{Agora} and the reference catalog.
 The monopole and quadrupole are also very similar and fall within the error bars, making these the best match to the \emph{Roman} reference catalog.

 It is important to note that none of the methods perfectly reproduces the $C_\ell$ at low $\ell$.
 This regime is dominated by cosmic variance, as reflected in the uncertainties.
 Cosmic variance arises because we observe only a single universe, and on very large scales there are few independent modes of density fluctuations to average over.
 This effect is further amplified when the survey does not cover the full sky, and measurements on these scales carry large statistical uncertainties.